umccr/neoantigens/README.md

 As we see further, `NetChop` and `NetMHCstabpan ` just add some annotations and don't seem to do any filtering (however those can be done manually), so are quite optional.
 On the other side, as we see further, the login node is sufficient to run the tool on full data.
 Also keeping in mind an option to fall back to the Dockerized version to run on AWS.

-## Minimal run with NeverResponder
+## Preparing VCF

 The tool's minimal required inputs are:

 - VCF of somatic mutations, annotated with amino acid changes and transcript sequences by VEP.
 - HLA haplotypes of the patient.

-### Preparing VCF

-The tool requires VEP-annotated tumor mutations.
+The VCF file should contain VEP-annotated tumor mutations.
 From umccrised bcbio output, we are taking post-PoN ensemble somatic VCF, then annotating with VEP and bcftool'ing to extract the tumor sample.

 We are using NeverResponder sample (`/data/cephfs/punim0010/data/Results/Patients/2018-01-17`), as it has both mutation and expression data.